slave-blocker/voider/README.md

 python3 mgmt.py

+---this last step is needed, such that this peer is accessible over sftp over tor, to update the dynamic ipv4 address.--

-(there are still bugs on running python3 mgmt.py as root. run "#python3 mgmt.py" 1 and "#python3 mgmt.py" 2 until it returns no exceptions)
+there are still bugs on running python3 mgmt.py as root. run "#python3 mgmt.py" 1 and "#python3 mgmt.py" 2 until it returns no exceptions.

 **How to use** :